Who are the participants? Who are the members of IPN?

 Can anyone, even a person without qualifications, join IPN?

-Anyone can become a participant, but a person without training and experience in their respective field might struggle to find a group that would stand by them and their work, unless they could show considerable capacity for the personal and group reflection that IPN is rooted in.
+Anyone can become a participant, but a person without training and experience in their respective field might struggle to find a Forming or Member Group to join that would stand by them and their work, unless they could show considerable capacity for the personal and group reflection that IPN is rooted in.

 Could I be ‘struck off’ from IPN?

-There is no register as such to be struck off, as IPN operates without a formal hierarchy.
-However, you are only entitled to claim you are accredited by the IPN process if you are in a Member group.
-In the extreme event, say of a conviction for an offence against a client, you might be entitled to remain an IPN ‘participant’ but you would be unlikely to find a group that would want to include you, or that would stand by you and your work.
+There is no register as such to be struck off as IPN operates without a formal hierarchy.
+In the extreme event, say of a conviction for an offence against a client, you would be unlikely to find a Forming or Member Group that would want to include you, or that would stand by you and your work.

 How can I get a feel for IPN and how it works?